| Size matters on a bicycle. Although you can probably ride almost any size

 For example, on “ladies” models and folding bikes), frame size is always

+measured to the top of the seat lug.
 Another way of defining frame size is by the straddle height (also called

 stand-over height).
 This is the height of the top of the top tube above the